Financial Advice

 If you lose money due to dishonest or misleading advice, fraud or poor administration then you might have some comeback provided the adviser or investment is

-regulated by the Financial Services Authority.
+regulated by the Financial Conduct Authority.

 If unhappy, your first step should be to set out your grievance in writing to the adviser or investment company concerned.
 Hopefully they will respond positively